FEUP-ESOF-2020-21/open-cx-t1g5-esoflers/Development-Report.md

 ![Use case diagram](./use_case_diagram.png)

-#### **Authentication**

-* **Actor:** User

-* **Description:** Is the process by which users securely access the system, in order to use the application.

-* **Preconditions and Postconditions:** There is no preconditions for a user to authenticate, however after authenticating the user can use all the tools of the application.

-* **Normal Flow:**
-  * On the main page of the application, the actor selects the option "Sign up" if he doesn't have an account.
-  * The actor sees the "Sign up" page.
-  * The actor fills the necessary spaces.
-  * The actor must press de "Next" button to confirm authentication.

-* **Alternative Flows and Exceptions:**
-  * On the main page of the application, the actor selects the option "Log in" if he has an account.
-  * The actor sees the "Log in" page.
-  * The actor fills the necessary spaces.
-  * The actor must press de "Next" button to confirm authentication.

 #### **Participate in a Meeting**

 * **Actor:** User

 * **Description:** Each user can participate in a meeting, which can be private or public.

 * **Preconditions and Postconditions:** To participate in a meeting the user must be authenticated in the application.
 How ever, if it is a private meeting, the user must be invited to that meeting.

-* **Normal Flow:** Provide a detailed description of the user actions and system responses that will take place during execution of the use case under normal, expected conditions.
-This dialog sequence will ultimately lead to accomplishing the goal stated in the use case name and description.
-This is best done as a numbered list of actions performed by the actor, alternating with responses provided by the system.
+* **Normal Flow:**
+  * In the "Schedule" page, the actor selects the meeting link to attend.

+* **Alternative Flows:**
+  * In the "Menu" page, the actor selects the "Schedule" page.
+  * In the "Schedule" page, the actor selects the meeting link to attend.

 * **Alternative Flows and Exceptions:** Document other, legitimate usage scenarios that can take place within this use case, stating any differences in the sequence of steps that take place.
-In addition, describe any anticipated error conditions that could occur during execution of the use case, and define how the system is to respond to those conditions.
+In addition, describe any anticipated error conditions that could occur during execution of the use case, and define how the system is to respond to those conditions. (**Ocorreu-me a possibilidade de o host da meeting ainda não a ter iniciado um aviso ao utilizador**)

 #### **Receive Notifications**